 Counsellor, psychologist, psychiatrist or a social worker

 A counsellor, psychologist, psychiatrist or a social worker can help you if you are having any kind of trouble dealing with the psychological side of diabetes.
-This is just as important as the physical side of diabetes as stress hormones aren’t good for diabetes or your general health and wellbeing.
+This is just as important as the physical side of diabetes as stress isn't good for diabetes or your general health and wellbeing.

-You can contact counsellors, social works (social workers generally work for community services, such as local councils, health centres and hospitals) and psychologists directly, OR
+You can contact counsellors, social workers (social workers generally work for community services, such as local councils, health centres and hospitals) and psychologists directly, OR

 Talk to your doctor or community or youth health centre about a referral.
-You will need a referral from your doctor to see a psychiatrist, or you can access Diabetes Counselling Online.
+You will need a referral from your doctor to see a psychiatrist.

 Note: Medicare may provide a rebate on psychologists' or counsellors’ fees if you have a chronic condition and are referred by your doctor.
 If you have private health insurance you may also receive a rebate, depending on the type of cover you have.